ThomasJScott3/Housing-Market-Project-1/README.md

 ### Recommendations:
 - Enhance current underwriting standards by decreasing loan to value limits.
-- Seek out ways to enhance returns on mortgage backed securities in a low interest rate environment.
-- Evaluate ways to improve access to financing for middle-income borrowers without compromising the bank's overall portfolio.
+- Adjust debt to income limits in anticipation of a housing market correction.
+- Limit relationship with real estate investors to mitigate adverse exposure speculation based losses
+-
 - ELABORATE FURTHER